The Private AI Playbook

 Budgeting for Private AI Growth

-An honest private AI budget has two numbers: a small real start and a growth path that is neither free nor unlimited, planned without surprise invoices.
+An honest private AI budget has two numbers: a defined, all-in entry and a growth path that is neither free nor unlimited, planned without surprise invoices.

 Calculating ROI on Private AI